Prince Albert of Monaco’s son Alexandre sets the record straight about his family

 Prince Albert II of Monaco’s son Alexandre Grimaldi has revealed to the French magazine Point de Vue how he really feels about his royal parentage and family.

 As the model’s 20th birthday rolls around the corner, the second eldest son of Monaco’s reigning monarch reflected on how “lucky” he is that he grew up with “benevolent” and attentive parents.
 Grimaldi is in many ways a normal young adult – he’s currently a student majoring in business and figuring out his footing in the world.
-But as the grandson of the late Prince Rainier III and Hollywood icon Grace Kelly, his life is far from average
+But as the grandson of the late Prince Rainier III and Hollywood icon Grace Kelly, his life is far from average.

 His father Prince Albert, 65, ascended the throne in July 2005 after his father Prince Rainier III had died.
 According to the New York Times, that same year Grimaldi’s mother Nicole Coste, a Togolese flight attendant whom Prince Albert had dated for five years, told Paris Match that the royal had fathered her child.
 The explosive interview also contained photos of Prince Albert playing with Alexandre at various ages.